-Advanced Strength Training is designed for the athlete who wishes to improve their performance through the use of strength training and agilities.
+Advanced Strength Training is designed for the athlete who wishes to improve their performance through the use of strength training and agility.
 Students should expect a demanding routine of daily lifting, flexibility, and conditioning.

-BODY CONDITIONING I (Co-ed) (8130) CCHS & JCHS Only
+BODY CONDITIONING I (Co-ed) (8130) CCHS, ICHS & ICAC